-These values, once the bastion of the left on account of their working class origins, became appropriations of the centre-right dering the period when John Howard was prime minister.
-Despite their working class origins, terms such as ‘mateship’, ‘battler’ and ‘fair go’ found new meaning under the aegis of individualism (Brett, 2003, p.204).
-‘Mateship in the ‘bush legend’ was ... largely an urban construction, reflecting the desires and imagined values of the bohemian city dwellers’ (Dyrenfurth, 2007, pp.212-13).
+These values, once the bastion of the left on account of their working-class origins, became appropriations of the centre-right during the period when John Howard was prime minister.
+Despite their working-class origins, terms such as ‘mateship’, ‘battler’ and ‘fair go’ found new meaning under the aegis of individualism (Brett, 2003, p.204).
+‘Mateship in the ‘bush legend’ was … largely an urban construction, reflecting the desires and imagined values of the bohemian city dwellers’ (Dyrenfurth, 2007, pp.212–13).
 For all that, Howard was not one to let a bit of revisionism get in the way of his fight against political correctness (Department of the Prime Minister and Cabinet, 1999): ‘if there’s one thing we need to get rid of in this country it’s our tall poppy syndrome.
-We have to be a nation that believes in achievers as well as being a nation that believes in battlers’.
+We have to be a nation that believes in achievers as well as being a nation that believes in battlers.’
 But this discourse inevitably leads back to the notion that hard work is more important than harnessing knowledge and technology.
 Howard’s achievers were more likely to be those investing in a coal mine than in some paradigm-shifting technology.

 The identification of Australian identity with sporting prowess (Tranter and Donoghue, 2007, p.180) also underpins the superiority of physicality over intellectual achievement.
 ‘Most Australians’ agree that ‘sporting heroes comprise an important aspect of Australian identity’, while 90% of Australians view the Anzac soldiers ‘as part of the national identity’ (Tranter and Donoghue, 2007, p.179).
 By way of contrast, those who contribute to the nation’s knowledgescape remain more or less anonymous, with very little real growth in innovation funding over recent decades (Australian Department of Industry, Science, Energy and Resources, 2019).
-Moreover, Australia’s great scientists and innovators, such as Nobel Prize winners Howard Florey, Peter Doherty and Elizabeth Blackburn, will likely remain forever in the shadow of sporting heros, such as swimmer Dawn Fraser or cricketers Shane Warne and Sir Donald Bradman.
+Moreover, Australia’s great scientists and innovators, such as Nobel Prize winners Howard Florey, Peter Doherty and Elizabeth Blackburn, will likely remain forever in the shadow of sporting heroes, such as swimmer Dawn Fraser or cricketers Shane Warne and Sir Donald Bradman.

 Finally, one might well reflect that a desire to move on from a brawn-based nation to one that embraces science as a means to social and economic advancement is hardly new.
 As far back as 1916, Prime Minister Billy Hughes envisioned such an outcome:

-Science can make rural industries commercially profitable, making the desert bloom ….
-Science can develop great mineral wealth … Science will lead the manufacturer into green pastures by solving for him problems that seemed insoluble.
+Science can make rural industries commercially profitable, making the desert bloom … Science can develop great mineral wealth … Science will lead the manufacturer into green pastures by solving for him problems that seemed insoluble.
 It will open up a thousand new avenues for capital and labour.
 (Hughes cited in Alexander, 1967, p.67)

 Australian politicians seem to be saying much the same thing today.
 War historian C. E. W. Bean, writing in 1911, prophetically wrote: